acfdavis/thermoml-fair/README.md

 By making 97 distinct properties machine learning–ready, ThermoML-FAIR enables reproducible benchmarking and cross-property modeling workflows.
 Such coverage supports not only thermal conductivity or viscosity prediction but also broader efforts in sustainable materials discovery and process design.

-> ⚠️ **Note**: While ThermoML-FAIR implements schema validation and robust error handling, the ThermoML archive contains inconsistencies across files and versions.
-Some rare properties or edge-case entries may not parse perfectly.
+> ⚠️ **Note**: While ThermoML-FAIR implements schema validation and robust error handling, some rare properties or edge-case entries may not parse perfectly.
 > I encourage users to review outputs for their specific use case and welcome contributions to further improve coverage.

 ## Contributing